Usage of MLDSA and MLKEM in Go Language

 Background

-For quite some time, the rapid computation of quantum computers has been recognized as a threat to existing cryptographic systems.
-Existing methods such as RSA and ECC, for example, can potentially be deciphered due to the computational capabilities of quantum computers.
-However, as the concept of quantum computers began to materialize several years ago, alternatives began to be researched and developed, and NIST has been standardizing PQC (Post-Quantum Cryptography).
+For a considerable period, the rapid computational capabilities of quantum computers have been recognized as a threat to existing cryptographic systems.
+This is because current systems such as RSA and ECC are susceptible to decryption due to the operational power of quantum computers.
+However, as the concept of quantum computing became more tangible several years ago, alternative solutions began to be researched and developed, leading NIST to pursue the standardization of PQC (Post-Quantum Cryptography).

 MLDSA and MLKEM

-Ultimately, in August 2024, NIST adopted MLKEM and MLDSA, based on CRYSTALS-Kyber and CRYSTALS-Dilithium, respectively, as standards.
-Both algorithms operate based on the problem of Module Learning with Errors (MLWE).
-This format is referred to as lattice-based cryptography.
+Ultimately, NIST adopted MLKEM and MLDSA, based on CRYSTALS-Kyber and CRYSTALS-Dilithium, as standards in August 2024.
+Both algorithms operate based on a problem known as MLWE (Module Learning with Errors).
+We refer to this format as lattice-based cryptography.

-Lattice-based cryptography, as the name suggests, is a cryptographic system based on the difficulty of mathematical problems on a lattice.
-While I do not possess in-depth mathematical knowledge on this subject, it can be summarized in one line as the problem of solving noisy linear equations in a module lattice
+Lattice-based cryptography, as its name suggests, is a cryptographic system founded on the mathematical difficulty of problems on a lattice.
+Although I lack profound mathematical knowledge on this subject, it can be summarized as "the problem of solving linear equations with noise in a module lattice."
+While the extent of its difficulty is not immediately apparent, such problems are reportedly so challenging that even quantum computers cannot solve them.

 MLDSA

-MLDSA, as indicated by its name, is an asymmetric signature algorithm that proceeds through the following two stages:
+MLDSA, as its name implies, is an asymmetric signature algorithm that involves the following two main stages:

-- Signature Generation: Generating a signature for a message using a private key.
+- Signature Generation: A signature for a message is created using a private key.

-- Signature Verification: Verifying the validity of the generated signature using a public key.
+- Signature Verification: The validity of the generated signature is confirmed using a public key.

-- Strong existential unforgeability: It is impossible to generate another valid signature with one signature and a public key.
+- strong existential unforgeability: It is impossible to generate another valid signature from one signature and public key.

-- Chosen message attack: It is impossible to generate a new valid signature with a public key from a signature for any message.
+- chosen message attack: With a public key, it is impossible to generate a new valid signature from a signature for any message.

-- Side-channel attack: It is highly secure because it continuously uses new random values and pseudo-random values derived from the message during signing.
+- side-channel attack: Security is enhanced by continuously using new random values and pseudo-random values derived from the message during signature generation.

 Code